RECENT GRANTS (at Wroclaw University of Technology)

 It is expected that the instrument will find its applications in contact lens industry, particularly in the design and fitting of scleral contact lenses, as well as in ophthalmology where the extended anterior eye topography is of interest.

 THE BOOTSTRAP.
 It is a well established statistical method for estimating sampling distributions based on observed data.
-For over a decade, together with Prof. Abdelhak M. Zoubir from Darmstadt Technical University, Darmstadt, Germany, we have been advocating this method in signal and image processing.
+For many years, together with Prof. Abdelhak M. Zoubir from Darmstadt Technical University, Darmstadt, Germany, we have been advocating this method in signal and image processing.
 We refer the interested readers to our tutorial paper published in the special issue of the Signal Processing Magazine (24(4):10-19, July 2007) and to our book (Cambridge University Press).

 There are few reviews of the book available at: